-Retirement System for Non-Instructional Employees (ERS)
+The NYSLRS Employees’ Retirement System (ERS)

 ERS provides service and disability retirement benefits, as well as death benefits to employees of participating public employers in non-teaching positions, exclusive of New York City.
 This includes uniformed services personnel, such as correction officers and sheriffs.
 PFRS provides service and disability retirement benefits, as well as death benefits to police officers and firefighters who work for participating public employers, exclusive of New York City.

-The new combined website can be found here: www.osc.state.ny.us/retirement/members
+The combined website is here: www.osc.state.ny.us/retirement/members

 The benefits available for non-instructional employees depend on the school board's decision to participate in the New York State Employees' Retirement System (ERS).
 There is no law that requires them to do so, but if they elect to participate, the law precludes the establishment of any retirement system for a civil service employee other than the Employees' Retirement System (ERS).
 Permanent, 12-month, full-time employees must join the system.